banchan86/harp-tech.github.io_ref/tutorials/hobgoblin-acquisition.md

 ### Exercise 5: Controlling Digital Output

 In the control section of this tutorial, we will send commands to turn on and off a LED.
-Connect a LED to a digital output channel on the Pico.
-We will use digital output channel `0` (`GP15`) on the Pico for the examples and instructions, but you can use any of the other digital output channels as long as you change the appropriate values.
+Connect a LED to digital output channel `0` (`GP15`) on the `Hobgoblin`.

 (TODO: wiring diagram)

+> [!TIP]
+> You can use another device (such as a potentiometer, button, etc) and one of the other digital output channels by changing the appropriate properties.

 Previously we have been acquiring data from the `Hobgoblin` by placing operators after the [`Device`] operator.
 In order to send commands to the device, we need to place operators that lead into the [`Device`] operator.